daliborhlava/nimue/emails/README.md

 ## TODO
-- embed - emails too big need to be split logically and loaded into db multiple times with different embeddings
-- count errors better for reporting, test how re-runs are handleded
+- chunks need to be stored separately with embeddings so that they can be uploaded together with vectors representing them -- metadata chunk count?
 - API search
 - simple search UI
 - API LLM-based to properly construct the query